FLAIR CREEK LABRADOR RETRIEVERS

 What is a fox red Lab?

-Is there a difference in temperament or trainability between males & females?
+Is there a difference in temperament or trainability between males and females?

 Do you remove dew claws?

-Many Flair Creek Labs have a little white spot on their chest.
+Many Flair Creek Labs have a small white spot on their chest.
 Does this mean they are not purebred?

 Picture